Scams Target Citizens with False Jury Service Claims

 Impersonating a federal official is a federal crime punishable by a jail terms or a fine, or a combination of the two.

-Anyone who believes they may be a victim of a scam should not provide the requested information and should immediately notify the clerk's office in their area, as well as local law enforcement.
+Anyone who believes they may be a victim of a scam should not provide the requested information and should immediately report the incident to their local FBI office.